gitcnk/Stat254_HW/RegHW/RegHW3.md

 ---

 9. Now build a simple model by using only the 'gestation' variable as a prodictor .
-That is: lm( bwt ~ gestation).
+    ``That is: lm( bwt ~ gestation)``
 If predicting the birtweight is your objective, which model (the simple one with one variable 'gestation' or the one with 4 variables in part 7 (above) do you prefer?
 Please justify your answer.